Candidates should be able to install and configure X11.

 As you can see each device has an

-Driver and some options.
-We just defined a mouse, a keyboard and a touchpad and gave them some names.
+options.
+Above we defined a mouse, a keyboard and a touchpad and gave them some names.

 Section "Device" Identifier "ATI Technologies, Inc. Radeon Mobility 7500 (M7 LW)" Driver "radeon" BusID "PCI:1:0:0" Option "DynamicClocks" "on" Option "CRT2HSync" "30-80" Option "CRT2VRefresh" "59-75" Option "MetaModes" "1024x768 800x600 640x480 1024x768+1280x1024" EndSection

-A graphic card is defined above.
+A graphic card!
 Again it has its identifies (name), its drivers and some options (like support resolutions, refresh rates, ...).
 This device needs a screen and a monitor:

 vesapoints to a low resolution, always working driver.
 It is used for troubleshooting.